225 Appointment of Graduate Assistants

 All stipend payments are made by direct deposit

-A. Fiscal Year Appointments: Assistants receiving fiscal year appointments are paid in twelve (12) equal installments beginning September 1 and ending August 31.
-Payments are received on the last business day of each month.
+A. Twelve (12)-Month Appointments: Assistants receiving fiscal year appointments are paid in twelve (12) equal installments beginning September 1 and ending August 31.
+Payments are made on the last business day of each month.

-B. Academic Year Appointments: Assistants receiving academic year appointments are paid in eight (8) equal installments beginning September 1 and ending April 30.
-Payments are received on the last business day of each month.
+C. Academic Year Appointments: Assistants receiving academic year appointments are paid in eight (8) equal installments beginning September 1 and ending April 30.
+Payments are made on the last business day of each month.

 VII.
 Procedures in Securing Assistantships

 A. Responsibilities.
-The student seeking a graduate assistantship should secure the Application for Assistantship Form from the College of Graduate Studies website.
-The completed form should be filed with the College of Graduate Studies.
+A student seeking a graduate assistantship should complete the Graduate Assistantship Application form on the College of Graduate Studies website.

 B. The department/administrative office checks for the following requirements:

 1. Overall grade point average (GPA), whether undergraduate or graduate, must be at least 3.0.
 Currently enrolled doctoral students seeking an assistantship must have a 3.25 GPA;

 2. All entrance requirements have been met and the student has been accepted into a graduate degree program;

 3. Graduate teaching assistants who are Instructors of Record must have earned at least eighteen (18) graduate semester hours in their teaching discipline, be under the direct supervision of an experienced faculty member, receive regular in-service training/mentoring, and be evaluated regularly.
 The eighteen (18)-hour requirement does not apply to graduate teaching assistants who are engaged in assignments such as laboratory assistance, attending or helping prepare lectures, grading assignments, keeping class records, and conducting discussion groups.